-You can find this article helpful if you are having trouble connecting to network, missing configuration or Wi-Fi simply not not working.
+You can find this article helpful if you are having trouble connecting to network, missing configuration or Wi-Fi simply not working.
 Obsolete or incompatible drivers may lead to this scenario as well.
-To avoid this issue, Run the troubleshooter, update corrupt driver and Reset network Adapter are some possible workarounds.
+To avoid this issue, run the troubleshooter, update corrupt driver and Reset network Adapter are some possible workarounds.
 Let’s explore them in more detail-

 Fix- No Wi-Fi issue in Windows 10 After May 19H1 Update

 Here, we have described 4 different ways to solve No Wi-Fi issue on your System after May 19H1 update-

 The first thing before proceeding to fix this issue, you must check your Adapter settings.
 A few times, the error lies in Adapter itself that brings this issue.
 Here is how to proceed-

 Hit Start Menu and type CP in the search bar.